MatteoLanglois/ProjetChipEight/README.md

 implies simulating the virtual machine on a modern architecure processor_8xy2_and supporting all the 35 possible CHIP 8 instructions.

+* The code was written using the Clion IDE from jetbrains.

 ## Starting the project
 ### Prerequisites
 You need to have the following tools installed on your system: